Teichlab/cellphonedb/README.md

 CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
 Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.

-CellPhoneDB can be used to search for a particular ligand/receptor or interrogate your own single-cell transcriptomics data.
+CellPhoneDB can be used to search for a particular ligand/receptor, or interrogate your own single-cell transcriptomics data.

 ## Starting to use CellPhoneDB

-To start using CellPhoneDB, you can use our interactive web application ([cellphonedb.org](https://www.cellphonedb.org)) and run in the analysis in our private cloud, or just run CellPhoneDB in your computer/cloud/farm.
+To start using CellPhoneDB, you can use our interactive web application ([cellphonedb.org](https://www.cellphonedb.org)) and run in the analysis in our private cloud, or just run CellPhoneDB with your own computational resources.
 (The latter is preferable if you are going to work with big datasets).

 ### Installing CellPhoneDB